21 Top Attractions in Edinburgh: Historic Heart of Scotland

 Another advantage of taking the train is your ability to walk around the train car and enjoy some snacks.

+What are the top attractions to visit in Edinburgh?
 There are a number of things to experience in Edinburgh depending on what you like to do while travelling.
+Your Edinburgh visit will include many iconic sites so make sure there is plenty of room on your camera.

 The Royal Mile